equinor/ert/docs/reference/configuration/keywords.rst

 :ref:`GRID <grid>`                                                      NO                                                                      Provide an ECLIPSE grid for the reservoir model
 :ref:`HISTORY_SOURCE <history_source>`                                  NO                                      REFCASE_HISTORY                 Source used for historical values
 :ref:`HOOK_WORKFLOW <hook_workflow>`                                    NO                                                                      Install a workflow to be run automatically
+:ref:`INCLUDE <include>`                                                NO                                                                      Include contents from another ert config
 :ref:`INSTALL_JOB <install_job>`                                        NO                                                                      Install a job for use in a forward model
 :ref:`ITER_CASE <iter_Case>`                                            NO                                      IES%d                           Case name format - iterated ensemble smoother
 :ref:`ITER_COUNT <iter_count>`                                          NO                                      4                               Number of iterations - iterated ensemble smoother